nikita-edel/capsdetect.nvim/README.md

 			},
 			indicator = {
 				use_indicator = true, -- use the builtin indicator
-				highligh = "ErrorMsg", -- color of the "CAPS" text -- alternative:
+				highlight = "ErrorMsg", -- color of the "CAPS" text -- alternative:
 				--highlight = {
 				--fg = "#ff0000",